krumbunny/glazemixup.com/src/manual/background/analysis.md

 even though silica is 2.45, which isn't much compared to other high temperature glazes.

 Both columns show the same relative amounts, so in that sense they are the same.
-The first column scales the moles so that the fluxes sum to 1.
+The first column scales the mols so that the fluxes sum to 1.
-The second column scales the moles so the grand total is 100%.
+The second column scales the mols so the grand total is 100%.
 Same counts of molecules, but different scales.